viktorvan/viktorvan.github.io/_posts/2019-08-12-migrating-activelogin.identity-to-property-based-tests-1.markdown

 I've been wanting to try property-based testing in a real-life situation for some time, and decided to try it out with the test suite for our open source library ActiveLogin.Identity.

 A short background on ActiveLogin.Identity; it's a library for parsing and validating Swedish identities, such as a Personal Identity Number, let's call it a **pin**.
-For this blog we can be satisfied with the following simplified model: the format for a pin is YYYYMMDDBBBC, i.e. **Y**ear, **M**onth, **D**ay, **B**irth number and a checksum.
+For this blog we can be satisfied with the following simplified model: the format for a pin is YYYYMMDDBBBC, i.e. **Y**ear, **M**onth, **D**ay, **B**irth number and a **C**hecksum.
 The birth number is any number three digit number from 001 to 999, the checksum is calculated using the [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm).
 You can also write a pin using a 10 digit format YYMMDD-BBBC or YYMMDD+BBBC, where a "+" indicates that the person has turned or is turning 100 this year[^1].

-There are a few functions of interest in the library that we are going to focus on in this blog post: `parse`, `create`, `to12DigitString`, and `to10DigitString`.
-What they do is pretty straight forward, parse takes a string input and returns a pin or an error, create takes some input values and returns a pin or an error.
-The toXXDigitString takes a pin and returns its string representation.
+There are a few functions of interest in the library that we are going to focus on in this blog post: `parse`, `to12DigitString`, and `to10DigitString`.
+What they do is pretty straight forward, `parse` takes a string input and returns a pin or an error.
+The `toXXDigitString` takes a pin and returns its string representation.

 # What are property-based tests
 ## Testing by example